 - The impact on the operation of the provider or program owner.

 - The financial resources of the provider or program owner.

 - The type of operations of the provider or program owner.

-A petition can also include any additional factors that would be relevant to the exemption decision.
+A petition can also include any additional factors relevant to the exemption decision.

-As of February 19, 2016 the FCC implemented the Second Report and Order.
-Within this a new rule was implemented that requires all video programmers to self report compliance or exemptions to the FCC’s closed captioning rules on a yearly basis, starting July 2016.
+As of February 19, 2016, the FCC implemented the Second Report and Order.
+Within this, a new rule was implemented that requires all video programmers to self-report compliance or exemptions to the FCC's closed captioning rules every year, starting July 2016.

 So what is my status as a PEG channel?

 Under the FCC and Communications Act, PEG channels are exempt primarily due to the economic burden that providing closed captions would cause.
-A petition is required to be filed with the FCC to claim economic burden.
+A petition must be filed with the FCC to claim financial burden.

-However, it is still recommended that PEG channels determine the options they have to provide effective communication and information to disabled persons, i.e. closed captioning.
-There are different methods to providing closed captioning such as a transcription service or speech recognition software like Link Electronics automatic captioning solutions.
-The important thing is to provide for the needs of the community to the maximum extent possible.
+However, it is still recommended that PEG channels determine their options to provide effective communication and information to disabled persons, i.e., closed captioning.
+There are different methods for closed captioning, such as a transcription service or speech recognition software like Link Electronics automatic captioning solutions.
+The important thing is to provide for the community's needs to the maximum extent possible.

 - Is Your PEG Channel Exempt From FCC and ADA Compliance?